Exlo84/chrome-extentions-migrate/README.md

 ## Contributing

 Contributions to improve these scripts are welcome!
 Please feel free to submit issues or pull requests on GitHub.

-## License

-These scripts are released under the MIT License.
-See the LICENSE file for more details.